Career Education, Information, Advice and Guidance

 During their time at Testbourne Community School, all students will receive the following:

-- Assistance when accessing and understanding information regarding open days, jobs, colleges, universities and apprenticeships.
-STEM
+• Assistance when accessing and understanding information regarding open days, jobs, colleges, universities and apprenticeships.

-- Signposting to local and borough-wide opportunities such as careers fairs and workshops facilitated by EBP.
+• Signposting to local and borough-wide opportunities such as careers fairs and workshops facilitated by Hampshire Pathways.

-- Bespoke support when completing application forms, writing personal statements, CVs etc
+• Bespoke support when completing application forms, writing personal statements, and CVs.

 Additional examples of CEIAG opportunities at Testbourne Community School:

-- ‘Dragons Den’ event – year 10 Design Technology Students pitched their ideas to a panel of VIP judges, including local employees from the Whitchurch Silk Mill.
-Projects and Products included Landscape Rejuvenation, Multifunctional Products and Healthy Lifestyles.
+• ‘Dragons Den’ event – Year 10 Design Technology Students pitched their ideas to a panel of VIP judges.

 We regularly evaluate our careers programme against the 'Gatsby benchmarks', which is a framework of best practice.
 Further, we measure the impact of our provision through student voice surveys, work experience evaluations and in monitoring participation rates of students after they leave year 11.
 Latest published figures show that 97% of Testbourne school leavers stayed in education or employment after finishing key stage 4, which is above the local authority average (95%) and national average (94%).
 Source: Testbourne Community School - GOV.UK - Find and compare schools in England (compare-school-performance.service.gov.uk)